Social Democratic Party of Austria: Monarchy and interwar period

+Austrofascism and the Third Reich

-In 1934, the Christian Social Party, the dominant party on the right, overthrew the democratic system and established a regime inspired by fascism.
+In 1934, the Christian Social Party, the dominant party on the right, overthrew the democratic system and established an authoritarian corporatist regime inspired by Catholic social teaching.
 The social democrats and communists put up armed resistance, but it was quickly crushed.

 When Anschluss took place in 1938 at the hands of Adolf Hitler's Nazi Germany, he brought Austria into the Second World War.

+1945 and onwards

 In 1945, the party was reconstituted as the Socialist Party of Austria (Sozialistische Partei Österreichs, SPÖ) and was led by Adolf Schärf.
 The SPÖ entered the government of the Second Republic as part of a grand coalition with the Austrian People's Party (ÖVP) until 1966 and with the Communist Party of Austria until 1949.
 Renner became the first President of Austria.

 From 1971 to 1983, the SPÖ under Bruno Kreisky was the sole governing party.
 For the following three years, it ruled in coalition with the Freedom Party of Austria (FPÖ), then up to 2000 it was again part of a grand coalition with the ÖVP, with Franz Vranitzky as Chancellor until 1997.
 In 1991, it reverted to including Democratic in its name, becoming the Social Democratic Party of Austria (Sozialdemokratische Partei Österreichs).
 During this period, the grand coalition combined with the Proporz system, whereby important posts throughout the government were shared out between members of the two main parties, evoked rising discontent.
 This was a factor in the growing popularity of the FPÖ which came second to the SPÖ in the 1999 Austrian legislative election.
 The following year, the FPÖ and ÖVP formed a right-wing coalition, displacing the SPÖ from a share in government.
 While this coalition was still in power, the SPÖ's Heinz Fischer was elected president in the 2004 Austrian presidential election.
 Following the 2006 Austrian legislative election, another grand coalition was formed between the SPÖ and the ÖVP, lasting until 2017, when the SPÖ went back to the opposition.
 In the 2019 Austrian legislative election, the SPÖ lost 12 seats and shrunk to 21.2%.

-After the lost state elections in Lower Austria and Carinthia at the beginning of 2023, there was a power struggle between the moderate Social Democratic party wing around party leader Pamela Rendie-Wagner and the right-wing, FPÖ-friendly party wing around Burgenland’s governor Hans-Peter Doskozil.
+After the lost state elections in Lower Austria and Carinthia at the beginning of 2023, there was a power struggle between the moderate social democratic party wing around party leader Pamela Rendi-Wagner and the right-wing, FPÖ-friendly party wing around Burgenland governor Hans Peter Doskozil.
 The Social Democratic wing has support from socialists and communists.
 The right wing has support from the middle wing of the party.
 Disputes and disagreements have existed for years.
 In March 2023, the situation came to a head after the SPÖ Burgenland stopped paying money to the federal party.
-On March 15, 2023 there is a heated party executive meeting, which is very much followed by the media, there is an agreement.
-There should be a member survey on who should lead the party.
-Then the new party chairman is to be elected at a party conference.
+On 15 March 2023, a heated party executive meeting led to the call for a new party leadership election.
+The candidacy for the new leadership was heated and a surprise candidacy from Andreas Babler, mayor of Traiskirchen, which has led to some other candidates to withdraw their candidacy for the 2023 Social Democratic Party of Austria leadership election.